pjanec/dirigent/README.md

 #### Launch Plan Actions

- - **Load Plan.** The given plan becomes the current plan.
-Any previous plan is stopped, i.e. all its app are killed.
+ - **Select Plan.** The given plan becomes the current plan.
+New apps defined by this plan are added to the list of operated ones.

- - **Start Plan.** The current plan starts to get executed.
-The launch order is determined and the applications launch process begins.
+ - **Start Plan.** Apps from the current plan start to be lauched according to the plan.

+ - **Stop Plan.** Stop launching of apps from the current plan.
+No apps are killed.

- - **Stop Plan.** All apps that are part of the current lauch plan are killed.
+ - **Kill Plan.** All apps that are part of the current lauch plan are killed.

- - **Restart Plan.** The current plan is stopped and started again.
-All apps from the plan are first killed and then thei launch process begins.
+ - **Restart Plan.** All apps from the current plan are first killed and then the plan starts.

 #### Individual Apps Actions

- - **Stop App.** The app is killed immediately if already running.
+ - **Kill App.** The app is killed immediately if already running.
 The auto-restart (if configured) is disabled so that the app stays killed and is not started again automatically.

- - **Start App.** The app is launched if not already running, ignoring any dependency checks.
+ - **Launch App.** The app is launched if not already running, ignoring any dependency checks.

  - **Restart App.** The app is first killed and then launched again.